felixkpt/docker-php-nginx-mysql-phpmyadmin/README.md

-Here's a README for your **php-docker-nginx-mysql-phpmyadmin** project:

----

 # php-docker-nginx-mysql-phpmyadmin

 A simple Docker-based development environment featuring PHP, MySQL, phpMyAdmin, and Nginx.
 This setup enables you to easily run a PHP web application with a MySQL database and manage the database using phpMyAdmin.